NghiemLg/VXL_AI/README.md

 - **Sensors used**:
   - **L3G4200D**: Measures angular velocity (X, Y, Z axes).
   - **ADXL345**: Measures linear acceleration (X, Y, Z axes).
-- Data is collected from these sensors and sent to the STM32 Nucleo board.
+- Data is collected from these sensors and sent to the STM32 Nucleo board via SPI communication.

 ### 2. Preprocessing
 - Raw sensor data is normalized and scaled.